hanepo/Detection-to-Direction/QUICK_START.md

 ---

+## ✨ New Features Implemented!

+### 🎂 Automatic Age Calculation
+- Parents now enter **Date of Birth** instead of age
+- Age is **automatically calculated** and displayed
+- Age updates automatically as time passes

+### 📋 Combined Screening Assessment
+- **All screening questions** (ASD + ADHD + Dyslexia) are shown together
+- Complete **70 questions in one session**
+- Results show **all three disorders** with individual scores and risk levels
+- Professional interpretation for each condition

+---

 ## That's It! 🎉

 You should now have:
 - ✅ Database: `detection_to_direction`
-- ✅ 6 tables (users, children, questions, therapists, screenings, screening_answers)
+- ✅ 6 tables (users, children with DOB, questions, therapists, screenings, screening_answers)
 - ✅ 70 screening questions (20 ASD + 25 ADHD + 25 Dyslexia)
 - ✅ 12 therapist centers
-- ✅ Working application
+- ✅ Working application with new features

 ---